Loup-Diwan Gueho

-Loup-Diwan Gueho (born 24 May 2004) is a French professional footballer who plays as a centre-back for club Cannes, on loan from Bastia.
+Loup-Diwan Gueho (born 24 May 2004) is a French professional footballer who plays as a centre-back for club Cannes.

+Personal life

+Gueho was born in Bourg-la-Reine to Anne-Marie and Jean-Pierre Gueho, who met while playing handball.
+His elder brother, Yann, also pursued a career in football, but retired before playing a professional match.

 Club career

 Having come through the youth ranks of the Maisons-Alfort team, CAP Charenton and Paris Saint-Germain, he joined the Paris FC academy as a 10 years old.
 There he signed a youth contract in September 2021, tying him to the Parisian club until 2024.

 Loup Diwan Gueho made his professional debut for Paris FC on 14 November 2021, replacing Florent Hanin, during a 2–2 away Coupe de France draw against CS Sedan.

 He made his Ligue 2 debut on 1 February 2022, replacing Jaouen Hadjam during a 2–1 away win to AJ Auxerre.

 On 8 February 2024, Gueho joined Polish second-tier club Lechia Gdańsk on loan until the end of the season, with an option to make the move permanent.
 His loan was extended for another season on 19 July 2024.

 On 26 August 2025, Gueho was loaned to fourth-tier Cannes for the remainder of the season.